restarian/brace_document/README.md

 **Bonuses:**
 * Tested in Ubuntu 16.04 and Windows 10
 * Integrates git repository information
-* Script runs as a command from anywhere on the system or locally as a nodejs script
+* Idempotent javascript runs as a command from anywhere on the system or locally as a nodejs script
 * Document pages are valid markdown documents before and after mutation
 * Script is idempotent while maintaining individual changes to pages.
 * Branch specific urls so branches maintain own unique documentation commits